dvc0310/Medication-Webscraper/README.md

 python drug_scraper.py
 ```

+You can then access the scraped data in the `meds.csv` file.

 ## Important Note

 Please be aware of the terms of service on `drugs.com` regarding web scraping.
 Always ensure you are respectful and considerate when running web scraping tools to prevent overloading the server.
+This webscraper was designed to scrape slower than it could to prevent overloading the website.

 ---

-Make sure to place this README in your project's root directory, typically named as `README.md`.
-If you want to display formatted text, I suggest using Markdown language.
+Remember, you can add the additional sections as suggested in the previous response depending on the complexity and goals of your project.